The Best Vegan-Friendly Cities in Europe

 NUMBER OF VEG-FRIENDLY EATERIES: 140

 There are a lot of reasons you might chose to visit Amsterdam, and luckily the vegan fare is now one of them.
 Vegabond is a beautiful little spot to grab a wrap and a bottle of wine to takeaway, but for a full dining experience try De Culinaire Werkplaats, where they treat their plant-based dinners like works of art and let you decide how much the meal was worth once it’s over.
+If you're craving a junk food feast, look no further than the Vegan Junk Food Bar, which has two locations in town and serves crazily-stacked burgers and fries loaded with onions, jalapeños, garlic and/or vegan cheese.

 NUMBER OF VEG-FRIENDLY EATERIES: 89

 Stockholm puts itself on the veg radar by being home to Hermans, a vegetarian restaurant many consider to be one of the best in Europe.
 Here you can enjoy a delicious lunch or dinner buffet and finish your meal off with a slice of vegan cake – if you’ve got room.
 If buffets aren’t your thing, there are near on a hundred restaurants you can choose from, unsurprisingly the city gets more vegan-friendly the closer you get to its centre.
+Perhaps make a trip to Farang, a rather snazzy Southeast Asian restaurant that offers a seven-course set vegan menu.
+Look out for the stir fried sesban flower and sugar snap peas with mushrooms and ginger.
+Mmmm.

 NUMBER OF VEG-FRIENDLY EATERIES: 101